rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

     * a `type`- a media type or an empty string.
 It is optional.
 It's default value is `text/plain;charset=UTF-8`.
     * a `lang` - a `Language-tag` as defined by {{!RFC5646}}.
 It is optional.
-    * a `content` - if the `type` begins with "text" or is empty, the content the is UTF-8 text description of the room.
+    * a `content` - if the `type` begins with "text/" or is empty, the content the is UTF-8 text description of the room.
 Otherwise it is the base64url encoding of whatever type is described.
 The `content` field is mandatory in a room_description object.

-## Parties
+## Parties {#parties-obj}

 The `parties` array MUST contain all the participants who were in the conversation at any point in time during the